Psychology Department founding Document

 Current List of Department PhD graduates

-First compiled by Paul Meehl, the Department maintains the list.
+First compiled by Paul Meehl, the Department maintains this list.
 Lore has it that Meehl liked the “Minnesota flavor” of the first name on the list and included it even though there was no independent psychology department until 1917.